jarmibe7/jarmibe7.github.io/_projects/proj_arat.md

 ---
 layout: page
 title: ICORR 2025 Paper
-description: Estimation of upper limb function in stroke patients with IMU data.
+description: I created a model that estimates upper limb function in stroke patients, using features extracted from IMU data.
+I published a paper to a top rehab robotics conference, which was nominated for best paper.
 img: assets/img/project_img/arat/group_photo.jpg
 importance: 3
 related_publications: true